patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Battery/Battery.md

 ### Medium severity

-To style a battery as medium severity, pass "2", "medium", or "warn" to `severity`.
+To style a battery as medium severity, pass "medium", or `BatterySeverity.medium` to `severity`.

 ```js file="./BatteryMediumExample.tsx"